 The next portion of this course focuses on choosing and using training activities that engage learners and make learning stickier.
 First, participants will brainstorm the topics, concepts, and skills they typically introduce during customer service course facilitation.
 Next, we’ll talk about what makes some activities better than others, the importance of linking classroom experiences to work on the floor, and how to generate buy-in and energy with a range of participant groups.

 Getting Off to a Good Start: Using Participant-Focused Starts

 “Hi, my name is __________, and I’ve been with XYZ for ABC years.
-I went to 123 school, I have a long list of credentials, and I’m very important….
+I went to 123 school, and I have a long list of credentials, and I’m very important….
 There are 30 of you in the room.
-Let’s all take a minute or two introduce ourselves!”
+Let’s all take a minute or two to introduce ourselves!”
 Can you see the eyes rolling?
 The facilitator blew it.
 Rather than getting people on their feet and engaged, that person wasted about 30 minutes playing “I’m important, and let’s do a lot of listening.”
 While credibility is important and introductions certainly matter, there are better ways to connect participants and kick off a training session.
-In this part of the program, we will look at five ways to start a session, all of which honor what people’s experience and what they already know about a topic.
+In this part of the program, we will look at five ways to start a session, all of which honor people’s experience and what they already know about a topic.